PopularDemand/austinrb-docker/README.md

 * [Get a docker hub account](https://hub.docker.com/)

 ## Acceptance Criteria
-* As a user I want to invoke an endpoint and increment a counter stored in redis
+* As a user I want to invoke an endpoint and increment a counter stored in redis.
 * This application should be served using [puma](http://puma.io/).
 * This should be a rack application.